The Digital Nomad lifestyle

 The price of a flight ticket is a large cut in your budget.
 There are numerous tricks to save on tickets, but the easiest one is searching for flights through Skyscanner.

-Transferwise waives fees by allowing you to set up a local bank account, for example in Australia, without needing a local address.
-You can receive Australian Dollars without fees and convert it into US Dollars at the live exchange rate that Google displays.
+Wise (formerly Transferwise) waives fees by allowing you to set up a local bank account, for example in Australia, without needing a local address.
+You can receive Australian Dollars without fees and convert them into US Dollars at the live exchange rate that Google displays.

 Food & Beverages